Branislav Mitrović (politician): Parliamentarian (2008–14)

 Serbia's electoral laws were reformed in 2011, such that all mandates were awarded to candidates on successful lists in numerical order.
 G17 Plus contested the 2012 parliamentary election with the United Regions of Serbia coalition.
 Mitrović received the twenty-fifth position on the URS list and was not immediately re-elected when the list won sixteen seats.
-He also received the lead position on the URS list for the Užice assembly in the 2012 local elections and took a mandate when the list won seven seats.Službeni List (Grada Užica), Volume 47 Number 7 (7 May 2012), pp. 65-66.
+He also received the lead position on the URS list for the Užice assembly in the 2012 local elections and took a mandate when the list won seven seats.

-Mitrović was given a seat in the national assembly on 22 October 2012 as the replacement for fellow URS member Nebojša Zdravković, who had resigned."RIK dodelio mandat novom poslaniku URS", Blic, 22 October 2012, accessed 11 May 2022.
+Mitrović was given a seat in the national assembly on 22 October 2012 as the replacement for fellow URS member Nebojša Zdravković, who had resigned.
 Although he was not required to do so, Mitrović resigned from the Užice local assembly on the same day.
 The URS initially participated in a coalition government with the SPS and the Serbian Progressive Party (Srpska napredna stranka, SNS), and Mitrović again served as a government supporter.
 On 31 July 2013, the URS moved into opposition.
 During his second term in the national assembly, Mitrović was a member of the committee on foreign affairs, a deputy member of the committee on environmental protection, and a member of Serbia's delegation to the parliamentary assembly of the Collective Security Treaty Organization.

 The URS was transformed from an alliance to a unified political party in 2013, and Mitrović became a member of the new organization.
 He was given the thirty-second position on the URS's list in the 2014 parliamentary election, in which the party did not cross the electoral threshold to receive assembly representation.

 Speaker of the local assembly (2016–present)

 The URS ceased to be a credible force in Serbian politics after the 2014 election, and Mitrović founded a local political party called Positive Užice later in the year.
-This party contested the 2016 local elections as part of the Progressive Party's alliance; Mitrović received the twenty-third position on its list and was elected to a fourth local term when the list won thirty-four seats.Službeni List (Grada Užica), Volume 52 Number 10 (13 April 2016), p.
-62. After the election, he was chosen as assembly speaker.Positive Užice continued its alliance with the SNS into the 2022 local elections; Mitrović received the nineteenth position on the SNS list and was re-elected when the list won forty-one seats.
+This party contested the 2016 local elections as part of the Progressive Party's alliance; Mitrović received the twenty-third position on its list and was elected to a fourth local term when the list won thirty-four seats.
+After the election, he was chosen as assembly speaker.

+Positive Užice continued its alliance with the SNS into the 2022 local elections; Mitrović received the nineteenth position on the SNS list and was re-elected when the list won forty-one seats.
 He was chosen for a second term as speaker when the new assembly convened.